Menu

 The Foundations Of:

-We will also be practising our scissor skills and making snips in paper.
+We will also be practising our scissor skills.

 Physical Development